Ogechi-Ugbor/Ogechi-Ugbor.github.io/index.md

 ## Projects:

-#### Project 1: Quality Assurance for Legal Tech Platform
+#### Project 1: Quality Assurance for a Legal Tech Platform

-Description: This project involved ensuring the reliability, accuracy, and security of a cutting-edge legal tech platform that offers virtual equity services to clients.
+Description: Ensuring the reliability, accuracy, and security of a cutting-edge legal tech platform offering virtual equity services.

 ##### Contributions: